dfelinto/blender-manual/manual/render/cycles/object_settings/object_data.rst

    - MNEE Caustics only work if the caustic caster has smooth normals.

-   - Volumetric materials can not recieve MNEE caustics.
+   - Volumetric materials can not considered when calculating MNEE caustics.

    - Bump and normal maps are ignored when calculating caustics.